 There are three proposed solutions: One-state, Two-state, and Three-state.

-The one-state solution is a proposed approach that seeks to unify all the disputed territories into one state of Israel with equal rights for all inhabitants regardless of ethnicity and religion.
+The one-state solution is a proposed approach that seeks to unify all the disputed territories into a single state of Israel, with equal rights for all inhabitants, regardless of ethnicity and religion.
 The solution seeks to create a unitary, federal or confederate Israeli-Palestinian state encompassing all territories of Israel and Palestine.

-Critics have, however, argued that no matter the composition of the proposed one-state, we will also have one minority who would feel isolated.
-Several others have argued that the one-state solution is not viable because of Arab unwillingness to accept a Jewish national presence in the Middle East.
+Critics have, however, argued that regardless of the composition of the proposed one-state, there will still be one minority that would feel isolated.
+Several others have argued that the one-state solution is not viable because of the Arabsย unwillingness to acceptย a Jewish national presence in the Middle East.

 It is also one solution that endures because there is no other viable solution.
 Critiques of the two-state solution have argued that Israel is far too powerful to allow the formation of a Palestinian state.